 What is Nursing Home Neglect?

-Florida statute 415.102(16) defines neglect as the failure or omission on the part of a care giver to provide the care, supervision, and services necessary to maintain the physical and mental health of a vulnerable adult, including, but not limited to food, clothing, medicine, shelter, supervision, and medical services, which a prudent person would consider essential for the well-being of a vulnerable adult.
-The most common forms of nursing home neglect happen when nursing home management and staff become so used to the plight of growing old that they lose their ability to care.
+Nursing home neglect is another form of nursing home abuse.
+Florida Statutes § 415.102(16) defines neglect as the failure or omission on the part of a caregiver to provide the care, supervision, and services necessary to maintain the physical and mental health of a vulnerable adult.
+Some examples of nursing home neglect may include the following:

 - Failure to help with hygiene

 - Failure to supervise residents that are at risk of falling

 - Allowing incontinent residents to lay in their waste